 Fancy Gap is a tiny town located in the state of Virginia.
 With a population of 214 people and just one neighborhood, Fancy Gap is the 389th largest community in Virginia.
-Fancy Gap has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Fancy Gap was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Fancy Gap is generally considered to be a blue-collar town.
-100.00% of the Fancy Gap workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Fancy Gap is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fancy Gap is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Fancy Gap who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Fancy Gap’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Fancy Gap’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Fancy Gap is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Fancy Gap is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Fancy Gap has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.